visibilia/IA-for-fully-automatic-COVID-19-detection/README.rst

 .. figure:: ./images/yolo-3dunet-integration-fadcil-visibilia.PNG
-   :alt: YOLOv4 and 3D U-net integration at FADCIL: YOLOv4 processing CT scans at medium resolution as part of FADCIL prediction module
+   :alt: YOLOv4 and 3D U-net integration at FADCIL: YOLOv4 and 3D U-Net integration at FADCIL prediction module
    :align: center

 **User Interface Module**

-- **Integration**: FADCIL integrates seamlessly with PACS and other CT visualization systems via its API.
-It saves segmentation results in new scans and stores classification and meta-information in structured report (SR) files.
+FADCIL does not have its own user interface (UI) but enables integration with PACS (Picture Archiving and Communication System) or other CT scan visualization systems via the FADCIL API.
+Thus, segmentation results are saved in new scans, while classification and meta-information are stored in structured report (SR) files.

 **Feedback Module**

-- **Expert Input**: Captures feedback from radiologists to refine and retrain the model, improving its accuracy over time.
+Captures feedback from radiologists to refine and retrain the model, improving its accuracy over time.
+This is an optional module.

 Performance Analysis